Towards Pervasive Distributed Agentic Generative AI -- A State of The Art: Introduction

-Also the field of pervasive computing, focused on integrating computing and communication environments into human daily life, has made considerable progress.
-This ranges from high-performance computing (HPC) systems to resource-constrained IoT devices, with applications in smart homes, cities, factories, or hospitals.
-In this pervasive context, agents offer vast potentials.
-Their abilities to perceive, reason, and interact can significantly enhance the scope and utility of pervasive computing applications.
 However, deploying agents in these environments presents significant computational, and security challenge that necessitate custom solutions.
 Researchers have proposed various solutions to solve these challenges.
-Therefore, this paper analyses strategies for integrating agents into pervasive computing, examines existing applications, identifies persistent challenges, and explores ongoing research efforts to address them.
-Specifically, the paper is structured as follows: \begin{enumerate} \item First, an introduction to LLM-based agent systems will cover their architecture, performance evaluation metrics for accuracy and robustness, and diverse applications. \item Next, the paper will introduce pervasive computing, detailing recent advancements, its underlying infrastructure, and the integration of artificial intelligence, culminating in agent adoption. \item Then, it will explore agent implementation in pervasive environments, focusing on architectural strategies for effective deployment tailored to available infrastructure, supported by application examples. \item A detailed discussion will then analyse unresolved challenges in the field and current research directions aimed at their resolution. \item Finally, the paper will propose a future research vision for LLM-Agents in pervasive computing, culminating in the "\textbf{Agent as a Tool}" concept. \end{enumerate}
+This paper analyses strategies for integrating agents into pervasive computing, examines existing applications, identifies persistent challenges, and explores ongoing research efforts to address them.
+Specifically, the paper is structured as follows: \begin{enumerate} \item First, an introduction to LLM-based agent systems cover their architecture, performance evaluation metrics for accuracy and robustness, and diverse applications. \item Next, the paper will introduce pervasive computing, detailing recent advancements, its underlying infrastructure, and the integration of artificial intelligence, culminating in agent adoption. \item Then, it will explore agent implementation in pervasive environments, focusing on architectural strategies for effective deployment tailored to available infrastructure, supported by application examples. \item A detailed discussion will then analyse unresolved challenges in the field and current research directions aimed at their resolution. \item Finally, the paper will propose a future research vision for LLM-Agents in pervasive computing, culminating in the "\textbf{Agent as a Tool}" concept. \end{enumerate}